kokokojo2/CountDown/README.md

 # Countdown App
 Hi, I`m a student learning backend web developement and this is my first python django project.
 ## About
 This is a simple app that allows you to create countdowns to watch how your favorite events are coming.
 You can create a countdown for any time in future, specify description, text that will be visible when countdown finishes and share the link with friends.
-Also, authenticated users can bookmark countdowns and press buttons with emoji to show their reactions.
+Also, authenticated users can bookmark countdowns and press buttons with emoji to show their reaction.
 ## Work example
 ![](https://i.imgur.com/HFOdCLY.gif)